NICER Mission: NASA Uncovers X-Ray Pulsar With Record-Fast Orbit Of Just 38 Minutes

 — Astronomy (@astronomy_blog) May 11, 2018

-NICER’s discoveries about the J17062 binary star system are detailed in study just published in The Astrophysical Journal Letters.
+NICER’s discoveries about the J17062 binary star system are detailed in a study just published in The Astrophysical Journal Letters.

 Apart from the stellar “thievery,” which has been known to occur before, another striking thing about the J17062 binary system is that it’s ultracompact.
-The two stars sit very closely to one another, at a distance of only about 186,000 miles (300,000 km).
+The two stars sit very close to one another, at a distance of only about 186,000 miles (300,000 km).
 This is less than the lunar distance, which means that the pulsar and its white dwarf companion would fit quite comfortably between the Earth and the moon.

 This very short distance between the two stars is why astronomers deduced that the pulsar’s companion must be a hydrogen-poor white dwarf in the first place.